ritika-07/static-blogsite/README.md

 # static-blogsite
-A static website for a blog site for my Internet Web Programming project.
+A static responsive website for a blog site.
 Uses HTML, CSS, JQuery